Lifeline is a Federally created program that gives a discount

 - Applicant needs to provide eligibility proof

-(must give proof to show that you are in 1 of the
+(must give proof to show you are in 1 of the

 qualifying programs by showing a copy of a benefit